ordina-jworks/ordina-jworks.github.io/_posts/2019-04-01-vuzix-blade.md

 But this required getting our hands on some actual hardware!
 We acquired some budget and went looking for 'affordable' smart glasses to experiment with.

-We were following the Vuzix for quite some time as they seemed market leader in wearable head mounted technology.
+We were following the Vuzix for quite some time as they seemed market leader in wearable head-mounted technology.
 The type of devices they were producing didn't have the coolness factor we were hoping for.

 And along came the Vuzix Blade...
 This looked like a real game changer.
 Something someone would actually wear on their face!